gustavocoimbradev/laravel-api/README.md

 ## About the project

-This is a simple to-do list API built with Laravel.
+This is a simple API built with Laravel.
 It was created for portfolio purposes to practice Laravel fundamentals, focusing on RESTful API structure and CRUD operations.

 #### Features